Skip to content

 Run Test Locally

-Now that you've configured test-settings.jon, locate Connector/Properties/launchSettings.json.
+Now that you've configured test-settings.json, locate Connector/Properties/launchSettings.json.
 This file contains information about the launch profile, such as the application URL and the environment variables.

 What does the launchSettings file contain and what is its purpose:

-The launchSettings.json is a configuration file used in C# projects.
-It defines various settings related to the application's launch, such as environment variables, command-line arguments, and debugging settings.
-This file is located within the "Properties" folder of your project and is used by the development environment to determine how the application should run.
-For example, you can read more about how to use it in visual studio code here: https://code.visualstudio.com/docs/csharp/debugger-settings#_launchsettingsjson-support.
+Locate Properties/launchSettings.json in your connector directory.
+This is a standard .NET configuration file, which you can read more about here.
+It defines various settings related to the application's launch, such as environment variables, command-line arguments, and debugging settings to be used by the development environment to determine how the application should run.
+For example, in Visual Studio it will enable a green debug run option in the top bar.
+Other editors, such as Visual Studio Code, offer similar support.
+You can read more about how to use it in Visual Studio Code here.

 Action Processor Local Development